filippobertolotti0/my_computational_intelligence_317811/README.md

 Repository containing projects and assignment about Computational Intellignece at Polito

 Lab 1: A* set covering algorithm.

 Lab 2: Nim game with evolutionary algorithm.

 Lab 9: Solution for a blackbox problem.

+The peer reviews' links are at the end of the README files.